bookofproofs/bookofproofs.github.io/_sources/history/18th-century/carnot.md

 * Lazare's elementary education was first from M Masson, then from M Boisson, both excellent Latinists, at the small college in Nolay.
 * Here Carnot studied mathematics, logic and theology, his teacher being Abbé Bisson.
 * The Duke offered to contact the Ministry of War to allow Carnot to be admitted to the engineering corps despite recent moves to limit numbers entering.
-* He had noticed young Carnot ...
-* class of one hundred and fifteen taking the examination, Carnot was appointed as a second lieutenant to the engineering school at Mézières.
 * Carnot was taught at the School of Engineering in Mézières by Gaspard Monge among others.
 * Carnot, also from Burgundy, and now an expert on fortifications had entered the Dijon Academy's competition.
 * Carnot, now captain in the Corps du Royal Génie in the garrison at Arras, received two gold medals and the Academy's prize on 2 August 1784, the presentation being by the Prince of Condé himself.
-* Carnot's Éloge de Vauban Ⓣ(Tribute to Vauban) was praised for its enthusiasm, its warmth of expression, and its compassion and he was described as learned and eloquent.
+* Carnot's "Éloge de Vauban" Ⓣ(Tribute to Vauban) was praised for its enthusiasm, its warmth of expression, and its compassion and he was described as learned and eloquent.
 * Marc René, Marquis de Montalembert (1714-1800) had improved on Vauban's fortifications but now Carnot was quickly gaining a reputation for improving on Montalembert's ideas.
 * They had three sons: Sadi Carnot, an important mathematician with a biography in this archive, was born on 19 July 1794; Nicolas Léonard Sadi Carnot was born on 1 June 1796, he became a physicist who worked on thermodynamics; and Lazare Hippolyte Carnot, born 6 April 1801, who became a journalist and then Minister of Public Instruction and a member of the Academy of Moral and Political Sciences.
 * General Gratien thought this attack was too daring, so Carnot ordered his arrest right there on the battlefield.